Jack Frost 2: Revenge of the Mutant Killer Snowman: Plot

-Sam Tiler (Christopher Allport) has been struggling to recover from the encounter with Jack Frost (much to everyone else's disbelief and amusement), ever since he rampaged through his hometown last Christmas.
-To get away from the stress, Sam's wife Anne (Eileen Seeley) suggests a tropical vacation in a cabana far away in the Pacific for the wedding of his deputy, Joe Foster (Chip Heller) and his secretary Marla (Marsha Clark).
-Sam reluctantly agrees, after reinforcement from his doctor (Ian Abercrombie).
+Sam Tiler has been struggling to recover from his encounter with Jack Frost last Christmas.
+To get away from the stress, Sam's wife, Anne, suggests a tropical vacation to The Bahamas to attend the wedding of his deputy, Joe, and his fiancé, Marla.
+Sam reluctantly agrees.

-Meanwhile, the FBI has dug up the antifreeze used to dissolve Jack (voiced by Scott MacDonald) attempting to test it for remains of the genetic material.
-One of the janitors (Brett A. Boydstun) accidentally spills a cup of coffee into the tank of antifreeze, waking Jack up and causing him to reform and break free.
-Jack, now sharing a psychic link with Sam because of Sam's blood mixing with Jack in the antifreeze, follows Sam.
+Meanwhile, the FBI uses antifreeze to dissolve Jack and test the remains for genetic material.
+An accident causes Jack to wake up, causing him to reform and break free.
+Jack, now sharing a psychic link with Sam, because of Sam's blood mixing with Jack in the antifreeze, follows Sam.

-Sam, Anne, Marla and Joe arrive to a greeting by the eccentric Colonel Hickering (Ray Cooney) and his assistants Captain Fun (Sean Patrick Murphy) and Bobby (Tai Bennett).
-Jack washes ashore and kills three women, Ashlea (Shonda Farr), Paisley (Granger Green), and Rose (Jennifer Lyons).
+The vacationers arrive to a greeting by the eccentric Colonel Hickering and his assistants Captain Fun and Bobby.
+Jack washes ashore and kills three women.
 The next morning, the Colonel discovers the bodies and tries to cover up the whole mess, as he does not want this to ruin his resort.
-However, the island's security head, Agent Manners (David Allen Brooks) who had survived Jack's maiming of him, suspects that Jack has returned.
+However, the island's security head, Agent Manners who had survived Jack's maiming of him, suspects that Jack has returned.

-Jack continues his rampage, killing a beach model named Sarah (Melanie Good) and stabbing her cameraman Greg (Paul H. Kim) to death with his carrot nose.
+Jack continues his rampage, killing a beach model and her cameraman.
 Sam begins to suspect that something is amiss when he runs into Manners, who agrees to an alliance in order to stop Jack Frost.
 Sam, Captain Fun (who is actually Manners' undercover assistant), and Manners stage a trap to capture Jack.
 This fails as the snowman they capture was really the Colonel in costume.

-After slaying another beach model named Cindy (Stephanie Chao) by freezing the pool she is swimming in and drowning her, Jack decides that the tropics are a bit too warm and freezes the place, causing it to snow and freeze the lifeguard (Kerri V. Griffin).
-The party guests begin to play around in snowball fights when Jack enters the fray, killing at least another dozen.
-Sam, Anne, Marla, Manners and Joe lock themselves up in their room, using antifreeze to keep Jack at bay.
+After slaying another beach model, Jack decides to freeze the place, causing it to snow.
+The party guests begin to play around and have a snowball fight when Jack enters the fray, killing at least another dozen.
+Sam, Anne, Marla, Manners, and Joe lock themselves up in a room, using antifreeze to keep Jack at bay.